 In practice, what this means is that the Berkeley School Psychology Program is somewhat unique in regard to its faculty and program structure.
-Unlike programs at some institutions where there may be a large core school psychology faculty responsible for the teaching of all core courses and supervising research and professional practice of all students in the program, the Berkeley program was designed to combine academic and research education with professional education and training by developing mergers of faculty expertise.
+Unlike programs at some institutions where there may be a large core school psychology faculty responsible for the teaching of all core courses and supervising research and professional practice of all students in the program, the Berkeley program was designed to combine academic and research education with professional education and training by using the expertise of faculty who are psychologists and non-psychologists.

 Core theoretical courses are taught by GSE Senate faculty who provide theoretical and scientific leadership in their own academic areas of specialization.
 Program faculty, both within the Graduate School of Education and the Department of Psychology, serve as important scientific role models from both an academic and applied perspective.
 Students may choose to study and conduct research with Berkeley professors in virtually any area of education or psychology.
-In addition, there are four professional clinical faculty (all certified school psychologists, two licensed psychologists) who teach the

-School Psychology professional seminars and supervise fieldwork.
+In addition, there are three professional clinical faculty (all certified school psychologists, two licensed psychologists) who teach the School Psychology professional seminars and supervise fieldwork.
 The Berkeley Program also utilizes community-based professionals for supervision in the field placements and internships.

-Advisers, Core School Psychology Faculty, and Associated Faculty
+Advisors, Core School Psychology Faculty, and Associated Faculty

-Based on the entering student's stated interests and background, both a primary adviser and a secondary adviser are appointed.
+Based on the entering student's stated interests and background, both a primary advisor and a secondary advisor are appointed.
 The primary supervisor is the person referred to as the "faculty counselor" in the Graduate School of Education Handbook for Advanced Degree Students and should be consulted regarding all matters concerning the development of an individual program of academic study.

-It is imperative for successful academic progress that advisers be consulted from the very beginning of the student's residency, and it is the student's responsibility to seek advice regarding academic and research goals, especially in the writing of prequalifying papers and in preparation for the oral qualifying and dissertation proposal examinations.
-It is strongly recommended that students participate in a research group with their adviser every semester, as it ensures that regular contact and generally facilitates progress.
+It is imperative for successful academic progress that advisors be consulted from the very beginning of the student's residency, and it is the student's responsibility to seek advice regarding academic and research goals, especially in the writing of prequalifying papers and in preparation for the oral qualifying and dissertation proposal examinations.
+It is strongly recommended that students participate in a research group with their advisor every semester, as it ensures that regular contact and generally facilitates progress.

 While completing coursework in the school psychology core competencies, students will have an opportunity to become acquainted with all core school psychology and many of the associated faculty.
 In some instances, these developing faculty contacts may lead to a change of interests or research direction.
-In such cases a new adviser may be appropriate, and the GSE Handbook describes the procedures for changing advisers.
+In such cases a new advisor may be appropriate, and the GSE Handbook describes the procedures for changing advisors.

 Core School Psychology faculty and associated faculty are all available to serve as readers for prequalifying papers.
-Those marked with an asterisk below can serve as research advisers and may also serve as dissertation committee chairs.
+Those marked with an asterisk below can serve as research advisors and may also serve as dissertation committee chairs.
+Other faculty members, who are not in the core or affiliated category, can also serve as readers for papers or dissertation committee chairs, depending on the student's research interests.